KeikoShimizu/APIHub/README.md

 ### Install the JavaScript Dependencies

-Install the JavaScript dependencies by issuing the following command:
+Install the JavaScript dependencies.
+This can create `mode_module`　for every project in this Monopro by issuing the following command.

 ```sh
 make install
 ```

 ### Start an App

 Start the Example app or the Healthcare app in watch mode.